cnsaavedra/pickforus/README.md

 - From the database, the website narrowed down to only selecting food and checks for the most common cuisine/food (If someone says "I don't want burger" it would detect the "don't want (insert food here)" and would not include burger).

+![Image](./meta/foodexamples/suggestionfood.png)
 - So in the end we are given these options!

-![Image](./meta/foodexamples/suggestionfood.png)
+- The "You have duplicates, but we fixed that for you" is towards the message that had burger in the same sentence (Or could be spammed by the same guy.
+Keep in mind if it's from the same guy who wants to spam a certain cuisine/food in the chat then not everyone indecisive and therefore that person can plan the meal for everyone).
+It is a way to disallow from repeating the same words accidentally.